 by Margaret Macik

-For Mac users: iGenius is near Grecia.
+For Mac users: iGenius is now in Grecia.
 We recommend iGenius.

 Mac technician Manuel Prado sells and services new and used Apple products including Macs, iPhones, iPads etc.